-In 2015, over 1.8 million Veterans were receiving mental health care services directly from the VA (Veteran's Assistance), showing that Veterans are among the most likely individuals to experience some type of mental illness.
-While the VA offers services and programs that assist Veterans in transitioning to civilian life as well as surviving financially, nothing can compare to the acceptance they can receive from their place of work.
+Research suggests that 14% to 16% of U.S. service members deployed to Afghanistan and Iraq have some type of mental illness.
+While services and programs exist to help Veterans transition to civilian life as well as survive financially, nothing can compare to the acceptance they can receive from their place of work.
 Many places of employment are positioning themselves directly in front of Veterans, and choosing to hire them regardless of their mental health conditions, which is an essential component of the acceptance that these Veterans desire from their place of work.
 As an employer, it's important to understand the potential effects of mental health awareness when faced with the opportunity of hiring a Veteran.

 As Veterans transition to civilian life, they are faced with stress and challenges that consume their minds, including the loss of military self, with civilians not understanding the trauma and difficulties that they faced overseas.
 It's important that coworkers and employers both understand the significance of healing from combat trauma during and after the transition.
 Veterans often deal with combat trauma throughout the rest of their lives, while trying to maintain and live a normal civilian lifestyle.
 One issue that arises with Veteran mental healthcare while working, is the need for continuous VA appointments, which are necessary for the healing of the Veteran.
 Some places of work tend to disregard these appointments and punish the Veteran with unexcused absences from work.
 As a plan for acceptance and understanding of mental health treatment for Veterans, it's appreciated to consider these appointments, and allow Veterans to receive proper treatment without being reprimanded.

 With an overwhelming number of Veterans experiencing PTSD and other combat-related traumas, it's essential as an employer to understand the difficulties that they are facing daily with their mental health.
 Veterans tend to lose vision of who they used to be before they were in combat, and often need to gain back their sense of self through self-development.
 However, mental health treatment is an essential part of the process as well, and employers need to recognize that.
-According to research from VetAdvisor, nearly 92% of Veterans claim that benefits are an important aspect of employment opportunities, since they require health benefits quite often.
+Research by VetAdvisor shows benefits are an important aspect of employment opportunities for 92% of veterans, since they require health benefits quite often.
 However, a whopping 43% of these Veterans leave their place of employment after only a year or less because of the lack of benefits and decreased chances of advancement.
 With this research, it's clear that Veterans would be more likely to stay committed to their place of employment if management was properly trained in military translation, and offered benefits that would help with transitioning to civilian work life.

 These heroes have risked their lives for the freedom of America and deserve to be treated fairly, especially, while they continue to receive treatment for their trauma.
 By offering Veteran benefits and training for military translation and transition, employers have a better chance of helping Veterans continue to be employed through their company.